 What is peated whisky?

 As far back as Roman times, peat, a type of fossilised vegetation, was used as an alternative fuel source to wood.
-In time it was adopted by Scotch whisky producers to heat the pot stills.
-This lent the whisky a distinct, smoky flavour.
-While today the sills are heated in a more modern and efficient way, peat remains integral to the production of Islay whisky.
+In time it was adopted by Scotch whisky producers to heat pot stills.
+Today, the stills are heated in a more modern way, but peat remains an integral part of Islay whisky making within the malting process.

 Islay's Peat